moglerdev/se-cust-man/README.md

 ## Usage

 Once the application is up and running, you can use it to manage and analyze your customer interactions.
-Some of the key features include:

-- Customer data management: Add, edit, and delete customer information
-- Sales pipeline management: Track leads and sales opportunities
-- Customer service support: Reaspond to customer inquiries and issues
+*TODO: write more*

 ## MIT License